JiamingHao/Internship/README.md

 			closeCategoryID: sort all the entries by their category id, and then produce OD pairs having very close category id, usually this will produce OD pairs with the same category id.

-			distinctCategoryID: sort all the entries by their zip code, produce OD pairs having most distinct category id
+			distinctCategoryID: sort all the entries by their category id, produce OD pairs having most distinct category id

 			smallDisFromRef: sort all the entries by their distance from given reference point or from default(latitude: 0.0 longitude: 0.0) then produce OD pairs having comparatively small sphere distance from the reference point.